Mont-Saint-Michel: Cinema

 Part of the action in Helen MacInnes's 1943 film thriller Assignment in Brittany takes place at the Mont, including a dramatic nighttime chase across the sands.
-Peter Jackson is said to have taken inspiration from Mont-Saint-Michel in designing Gondor's capital city, Minas Tirith, in his 2003 film The Lord of the Rings: The Return of the King.
+Alan Lee is said to have taken inspiration from Mont-Saint-Michel in designing Gondor's capital city, Minas Tirith, in Peter Jackson's 2003 film The Lord of the Rings: The Return of the King.

 The Kingdom of Corona in the 2010 Disney film Tangled is based on Mont-Saint-Michel.

 Monte-Saint-Michel was also featured in the final episode of the first season of The Walking Dead: Daryl Dixon as well as the second season.

+Mindwalk is a 1990 feature film directed by Bernt Capra, adapted from his short story based on The Turning Point, a nonfiction book by physicist Fritjof Capra, his brother.
+The movie was filmed on site at the Mont Saint-Michel and has views of (and scenes conceptually based around) many structures and features there, including the approach over the tidal flats, the cathedral, the walkways, a torture chamber, and a giant, ancient clock mechanism.

 Animation

 Mont-Saint-Michel makes a brief appearance in the 4th episode of the anime Saint Cecilia and Pastor Lawrence.

 Video games

 Mont-Saint-Michel is a World Wonder in Civilization VI.

 Mont-Saint-Michel is featured in Onimusha 3: Demon Siege in which the abbey is overrun by demons in both the 16th and 21st centuries and subsequently destroyed.

 A fictionalized version of the island, Beaumont-Saint-Denis, serves as the location for Sniper Elite 5s third mission.
 The castle is also the inspiration for the site of the climactic final battle in the air combat video game The Sky Crawlers: Innocent Aces, in which it is an abandoned enemy fortress with still-operational anti-air turrets.
 It also inspires the castle that appears on the cover art of the 1997 video game: Castlevania Symphony of the Night and Dark Souls' New Londo Ruins.

 Mont-Saint-Michel serves as an area in Country of the Musketeers in Kingdom Hearts: Dream Drop Distance, where Sora and the Three Musketeers composed of Mickey Mouse, Donald Duck and Goofy attempt to rescue Princess Minnie from Pete.

 The map "Corrode" introduced in June 2025 in Valorant takes inspiration from Mont-Saint-Michel.